diyaroy-algo20/mcs-vc-nd/README.md

-# mcs-vc-nd
-Learning with Structure: Computing Consistent Subsets on Structurally-Regular Graphs
+# Learning with Structure: Computing Consistent Subsets on Structurally-Regular Graphs